-Customers purchasing tefillin for $700 and up are able to take advantage of HaSOFER?s unique online hachnasah service.
-Watch via Skype as your tefillin parshiot are prepared and placed in your tefillin batim.
+Customers purchasing tefillin for $700 and up are able to take advantage of HaSOFER's unique online hachnasah service.
+Watch via Zoom as your tefillin parshiot are prepared and placed in your tefillin batim.
 For details contact us at tefillin@HaSOFER.com.

 Each step in the production of every pair of tefillin at HaSOFER is done l'shem kedushat tefillin, meaning that everyone working on your tefillin keeps in mind at all times as they work that their work be done with the proper kedushah, sanctity.
 This begins with the selecting of the hides and continues through pressing, cutting and working the leather to form the batim; inserting the parshiot and sewing the batim to close them; painting and polishing the finished batim; tying the knots of the retzuot, straps.
 Insering the parshiot, sewing the batim and the other finishing steps of making your tefillin are all done exclusively in our Straus Street shop.
 On your next visit to Jerusalem we invite you to come in and watch these being done.